iamtango/JS-Notes/README.md

 express --no-view .
 OR npx express-generator

-## If u wnat to use the import instead of require then u have to change package.json file and add type: "module",
+## If u want to use the import instead of require then u have to change package.json file and add type: "module",

-"# JS-Notes"
+# JS-Notes

+### call method

+- function borrowing
+  - If u want to borrow any funtion from another function into existing function u can use the call method
+    - i.e name.FunctionName.call(Fuction_Name_U_Borrow_From)
+  - first argument is refering to this and after that any arguments are just arguments which is commo separated

+### Apply method

+- There is no difference between call method and apply method just how u pass the argument
+- first argument is refering to this and after that any arguments are just arguments which is Array

+### Bind Method

+- Exactly same as call method but it copy that method

-Equality Operator
+### Equality Operator

 "=="
 checks types of both operands ,& if the type is same then it call "===" in case of (same type) id the type is different then conversions occurs (different type)